nicoletan2591/pricing-app/README.md

 #5.
 The "Curation & Export" Workflow
 #The Basket: When you find a group of researchers you like, you click "Add to Export List."
 This appends them to your collection while automatically removing duplicates.

-#The Cleaner: You can view your final selection at the bottom, clear it if you made a mistake, or download the whole "basket" as a professional Excel file.